mandiwise/space-camp-federation-demo/README.md

 1. Save your TLS Certficate in a Kubernetes secret
 2. Create namespace `space-camp` via `kubectl apply -f space-camp-chart/namespace.json`
+3. If you're snoopdave and you've made code changes, login to docker and run `./build-docker.sh` to build and push docker images for the four servers.
-3. Create a file `space-camp-chart/values.yaml` and fill in all values, e.g. `example-values.yaml`
+4. Create a file `space-camp-chart/values.yaml` and fill in all values, e.g. `example-values.yaml`
-4. `helm install chart space-camp-chart`
+5. `helm install chart space-camp-chart`
-5. Check to see if pods are running `kubectl get pods -n space-camp`
+6. Check to see if pods are running `kubectl get pods -n space-camp`